joealden/corum-docs/src/development/6-codeAnalysis/2-client.md

     /*
       Due to this being parsed SSR, process.browser must be used to make sure localStorage is only attempted to be accessed on the client.
-This isn't a  n issue as no queries or mutations that require authentication are made on an SSR request of the page.
+This isn't an issue as no queries or mutations that require authentication are made on an SSR request of the page.
     */
     const token = process.browser